freddiegar/prestashop-gateway/README.md

 ## Manual Installation

-Create folder placetopaypayment (this is required, with this name)
+Create `placetopaypayment` folder (this is required, with this name)

 ```bash
 mkdir /var/www/html/modules/placetopaypayment